 National Mahjong Day

-On the 1st of August every year, there’s a holiday that celebrates a game that was created around the Yangtze River Delta during the mid-19th century and only became popular in the United States during the 1920s.
-Of course, we’re talking about mahjong and the holiday we’re talking about is National Mahjong Day.
+On the 1st of August every year, there’s a holiday that celebrates a game created around the Yangtze River Delta during the mid-19th century, which only became popular in the United States during the 1920s.
+Of course, we’re talking about mahjong, and the holiday we’re referring to is National Mahjong Day.

-It’s a game that’s played very much like Gin Rummy, except instead of using cards it uses tiles.
-Because this game involves matching characters and symbols, it’s a game that just about everyone can play and one that can bridge cultural and language differences between the players.
+It’s a game that’s played very much like Gin Rummy, except instead of using cards, it uses tiles.
+Because this game involves matching characters and symbols, it’s a game that just about everyone can play, and one that can bridge cultural and language differences between players.

 The History Of Mahjong Day

-Mahjong Day isn’t a holiday that’s been around for a very long time like some of the other holidays we celebrate.
-As a matter of fact, this holiday only goes back to 2018. this is when Riichi Mahjong Central founded International Mahjong Day—a day that would eventually spawn National Mahjong Day on the same date.
+Mahjong Day isn’t a holiday that has been around for a very long time, like some of the other holidays we celebrate.
+As a matter of fact, this holiday only dates back to 2018.
+This is when Riichi Mahjong Central founded International Mahjong Day—a day that would eventually lead to the creation of National Mahjong Day on the same date.

 Fun Facts About Mahjong